Nevermetyou65/Overwatch-Heroes-recognition-with-Transfer-learning/README.md

 # Overwatch-Heroes-recognition-with-Transfer-learning (with Xception)
-Hello again visitors!:blush: This repository is my 5th hobby project about Data sciecne and Machine learning.This time I built DNN (Deep Neural Network) to predict "Which overwatch hero is that".
+Hello again visitors!:blush: This repository is my 5th hobby project about Data science and Machine learning.This time I built CNN (Convolutional Neural Network) to predict "Which overwatch hero is that".

 ![alt text](https://www.mescript.com/upload/post/0/128/128-1-overwatch-review.webp)